tensorflow/tfjs-models/pose-detection/src/blazepose_mediapipe/README.md

 *   *enableSmoothing*: Defaults to true.
 If your input is a static image, set it to false.
 This flag is used to indicate whether to use temporal filter to smooth the predicted keypoints.

+*   *enableSegmentation*: Defaults to false.
+A boolean indicating whether to generate the segmentation mask.

+*   *smoothSegmentation*: Defaults to true.
+A boolean indicating whether the solution filters segmentation masks across different input images to reduce jitter.
+    Ignored if `enableSegmentation` is false or static images are passed in.

 *   *modelType*: specify which variant to load from `BlazePoseModelType` (i.e., 'lite', 'full', 'heavy').
 If unset, the default is 'full'.